 2. How should Share of Voice data affect ad strategy?

 This data can be used to specifically optimize your ad targeting.
-For example, a leading pet food brand consistently battled with a competitor over the #1 spot in their category on Amazon.
+For example, Instinct consistently battled with a competitor over the #1 spot in their category on Amazon.
 Using SOV data, they were able to identify their competitors’ bid strategy and craft a more targeted strategy that prioritized must-win keywords and areas where their competitor wasn’t focusing enough of their ad spend.
 This resulted in an average of +1,255 bps of Paid SOV for their must-win keywords.

 Digging deeper into SOV data can also help you uncover the things that bring your SOV down.
 This shows you what is not working well for your brand, and should be addressed when you are optimizing your ads and campaigns.